aliaksei-katsar/Digit_Recognition/README.md

 - **Logistic Regression**: A binary logistic regression model for digit classification.
 - **Gradient Descent**: An optimization algorithm used to minimize a function iteratively by adjusting its parameters.
 - **Armijo method**: A line search method in optimization that ensures sufficient decrease of the objective function by adjusting the step size iteratively.
-- **Powel Wolfe method**: A line search method in optimization that combines the desirable properties of the Powell method for finding a local minimum and the Wolfe conditions for ensuring sufficient decrease and curvature.
+- **Powel Wolfe method**: A line search method in optimization that combines the Armijo and the Wolfe conditions for ensuring sufficient decrease and curvature.

 ## Features